Faint-Black/toy-assembly-suite/README.md

 Fully written in Zig.

 ## - The Assembler
-Responsible for taking an assembly source file as input and outputting a rom binary file that can be executed by the virtual machine.
+Responsible for taking an assembly source file as input and outputting a rom binary file that can be executed by the virtual machine or debugger.

 ## - The Debugger
 Coming soon!